12 Step Programme - Detox Plus London UK | Drug & Alcohol Treatment

 2. It introduces patients to fellowships so that they can continue to access support on returning to the community

 Leading a life of helping others has proven to help many addicts recover.
 In active addiction, a sufferer’s primary purpose is to feed their addiction regardless of the cost to their own well-being and those they love.
-By giving the newly sober/clean addict a new purpose and focus, they find they can think of others’ needs as opposed to their old self serving way of life.
+By giving the newly sober/clean addict a new purpose and focus, they find they can think of other’s needs as opposed to their old self-serving way of life.

 Belonging – a basic human need

-Active addiction lends to isolation and loneliness as their illness progressively consumes the sufferer, pushing those away from those they love.
+Active addiction lends to isolation and loneliness as their illness progressively consumes the sufferer, pushing them away from those they love.
 Dysfunctional and harmful behaviours contribute heavily to others abandoning the addict to safeguard themselves.

-Isolation becomes a way in which those that suffer from addiction deal with rejection, judgment and abandonment.
+Isolation becomes a way in which those who suffer from addiction deal with rejection, judgment and abandonment.
 This behaviour serves no purpose in recovery and must be changed if an addict is to achieve a quality life.

 However, this sense of belonging can quickly be removed if the individual chooses to stop attending meetings.
 They can find that their old ways of thinking and behaving start to creep back in.
 Life becomes painful once again, and this is where they become most vulnerable to relapse or living a sober life as a dry drunk.